gerpy/rpm-install/README.md

 **Important: check your directory structure.**
 I prefer having more of my config folders in `/storage/emulated/0/RetroArch/` rather than in the default scoped storage path `/storage/emulated/0/Android/data/...`

+### Settings saving policy

+I save :

+- **Scaling** parameters as core overrides, the alternative beeing at the core level in core settings
+- **Shaders** presets as content directory presets because some cores such as Pico Drive emulate platforms of different generations that I prefer to shade differently
+- **Video filters** such as Blargg's as content directory overrides because these are related to shaders

 ## RetroArch cores

 | Platform    | Prefered core |